hindu-comm/mail_stream_advaita-l/2015/04/New_member_introduct/35__Jaldhar_H._Vyas.md

 On Mon, 6 Apr 2015, Sivakumar,Kollam wrote:

-> We have to be many times​ careful as the christian Church has proclaimed
+> We have to be many times careful as the christian Church has proclaimed
 > till
 > 2020 the period to Christianize India!
 >